 Paroxysmal nocturnal hemoglobinuria (PNH) is a rare genetic disorder of the blood cells.
 The disease is characterized by destruction of red blood cells. blood clots and impaired bone marrow function.
 PNH is very closely related and often derives from aplastic anemia.
-If PNH is selected and the recipient is on the CRF
+If PNH is selected and the recipient is on the CRF track, the Aplastic Anemia Pre-HCT (2028) Form will come due malignancies".

-RUNX1 deficiency was previously known as "familial platelet disorder with propensity to myeloid malignancies".
 Recipients with RUNX1 deficiencies typically present with mild to moderate thrombocytopenia with normal-sized platelets, functional platelets defects leading to prolonged bleeding and an increased risk to develop myelodysplastic syndromes (MDS), acute myeloid leukemia (AML), or T-cell acute lymphoblastic leukemia (T-ALL).